In terms of life advice, the Dear Sugar section of Rumpus.com, a column once written anonymously by author Cheryl Strayed, was tough to beat.

 Here’s eight times that Sugar totally nailed life and love.

-1. ‘Like an iron bell’ (on love – what it actually is and when to say the words)
+What love is and when to say the words

 Sugar tells him this: